zen-xu/ghostty/README.md

 capabilities of CLI applications.
 We aim to be the best in this category, and competitive in the rest.

-While aiming for this ambitious goal, Ghostty is a fully standards compliant terminal emulator that aims to remain compatible with all existing shells and software.
-You can use this as a drop-in replacement for your existing terminal emulator.
+While aiming for this ambitious goal, our first step is to make Ghostty one of the best fully standards compliant terminal emulator, remaining compatible with all existing shells and software while supporting all of the latest terminal innovations in the ecosystem.
+You can use Ghostty as a drop-in replacement for your existing terminal emulator.

 **Project Status:** Ghostty is still in beta but implements most of the features you'd expect for a daily driver.
 We currently have hundreds of active